kylrth/kylrth.github.io/content/book/infinite-atonement.md

 1. All but the sons of perdition are **saved** from the "power and dominion of Satan" because we will end up in one of the three kingdoms of glory.
 1. Those who inherit the celestial kingdom are "**saved** in the sense that they are not banished from the Father's presence.
 1. Those who are exalted are **saved** from "every form of damnation" because they are entitled to eternal increase and become like God himself.
 Elder McConkie taught that most scriptural references to salvation actually refer to exaltation.

+## the consequences if there had been no Atonement

+Brigham Young taught that the Atonement was necessary in order for us to reach any kingdom of glory.
+Without the Atonement, the plan of coming to Earth and then returning to God in any sense would have failed.
+Here Callister tries to threaten us with the thought that if life ends then it has no meaning.

+## the infinite nature of the Atonement

+The Atonement is infinite because it was performed by a God who is infinite, but B H Roberts also thought that the word "infinite" was used "to express the idea of the sufficiency of [the Atonement]; its completeness; the universality and power of it," (p.
+59).

+### infinite in power

+In the scriptures we hear about Christ receiving "all power ... in heaven and in earth" (Matthew 28:18).
+Callister believes that Christ's life and atonement were a chance for his divine attributes to act in such a benevolent way that he gained the power necessary to save us (in all the forms of salvation discussed above).
+He did not have that power before performing these acts.